LawnchairLauncher/lawnicons/CONTRIBUTING.md

 # Lawnicons contributing guide
 Welcome to the Lawnicons contributing guide!

 When working on Lawnicons, we adhere to the DIY principle.
 Let's try to minimize time losses.
-Please ask questions about the guide in our Discord.
+In case of unclear wording, write to us in Discord.
 If you find errors in the guide, create an issue.

 [Our Discord](https://discord.com/invite/3x8qNWxgGZ)